essential-randomness/essential-randomness/README.md

 ### 🏗 Among the many things I do, I founded:
 - **[FujoCoded, LLC](https://fujocoded.com/):** A company dedicated to empowering niche online subcultures.
-- **[FujoWebDev](https://www.fujoweb.dev/):** The technical education arm of FujoCoded LLC, teaching everything from version control with Git, to how to use a terminal, to open, decentralized protocols.
+- **[FujoWebDev](https://www.fujoweb.dev/):** The technical education arm of FujoCoded LLC, teaching everything from version control with Git, to how to use a terminal, to decentralized protocols.
 - **[BobaBoard](https://bobaboard.com/):** A community-built, forum-like social software for niche communities, on its way to becoming a sociocratic organization.

 ## Support My Work 🌟